pehruby/ACISimpleConfig/README.md

 The "tree" based configuration is prefered.
 This configuration is supported by the python script aciconf.py only.
 Ansible playbook provided in this example doesn't support the "tree" based configuration.

 The aciapidesc.yml contains API URL templates used to deploy the configuration.
-Only a few URLs are supported !!!
+Only some API URLs are supported !!!

 Script tree2flatconv.py transforms a "tree" based config into a "item" based.